connervieira/Predator/DEFINITIONS.md

 ### Console

 The term "console" or "console output" refers to the text-based output produced by Predator when run from the command line.

+### Controller

+A"controller" is an external program that controls Predator and its operation.
+Optic and Cortex are both controllers for Predator.